yavila/welp/README.md

 `deactivate`

-After activating the virtual environment (or not setting it up at all, like I did), run the following commands:
+After activating the virtual environment, run the following commands:

 `sudo easy_install pip`, if you do not already have pip (you usually should).